readingshapes/streamlit_tutorial/README.md

 1. Clone your fork to your local machine ([instructions](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)).

 Finally, create the virtual environment for the project:
 1. In your project directory, type `uv sync`.
+This will install the version of Python I used when creating this project.
-This will create a virtual environment in the project's `.venv` directory.
+   It will also create a
+   virtual environment in the project's `.venv` directory.
+That virtual environment will contain all the packages you need to complete the workshop.

 The above instructions need to be executed just once.